Tim Ferriss on Biomarkers, Ketosis, Microbiome, and Lyme Disease

 Type 2 diabetes

-A long term metabolic disorder characterized by high blood sugar, insulin resistance, and relative lack of insulin.
-Common symptoms include increased thirst, frequent urination, unexplained weight loss, increased hunger, feeling tired, and sores that do not heal.
-Long-term complications from high blood sugar include heart disease, strokes, diabetic retinopathy which can result in blindness, kidney failure, and poor blood flow in the limbs which may lead to amputations.
+A metabolic disorder characterized by high blood sugar and insulin resistance.
+Type 2 diabetes is a progressive condition and is typically associated with overweight and low physical activity.
+Common symptoms include increased thirst, frequent urination, unexplained weight loss, increased hunger, fatigue, and impaired healing.
+Long-term complications from poorly controlled type 2 diabetes include heart disease, stroke, diabetic retinopathy (and subsequent blindness), kidney failure, and diminished peripheral blood flow which may lead to amputations.

 A pituitary hormone that acts to promote the retention of water by the kidneys and increase blood pressure.